-In February 2010, Crestview Capital Master, L.L.C. ("Crestview Master"), a Delaware limited liability company that held 18,907,431 shares of Chembio's common stock, spun off all these shares, constituting approximately 30.5% of Chembio's outstanding shares, to its three equity holders.
+In February 2010, Crestview Capital Master, L.L.C. ("Crestview Master), a Delaware limited liability company that held 18,907,431 shares of Chembio's common stock, spun off all these shares, constituting approximately 30.5% of Chembio's outstanding shares, to its three equity holders.
 One of the three equity holders of Crestview Master immediately spun off, to its approximately 126 equity holders, all of the 12,990,569 shares of Chembio stock that it received in this distribution.
 As a result, as of February 24, 2010, Crestview Master no longer owned any shares.
 The former direct and indirect equity holders of Crestview Master owned all these shares, with none of these individual stockholders having beneficial ownership of more than 5.61% of the outstanding common stock of Chembio.
-Approxima tely 12,208,505 of the shares distributed are free of restrictions and may be sold or otherwise transferred immediately.
-An additional 2,560,822 of the distributed shares are expected to become eligible for resale on May 25, 2010.
+Approximately 12,028,505 of the shares distributed are free of restrictions and may be sold or otherwise transferred immediately.
+An additional 2,560,822 of the distributed shares are expected to become eligible for resale on March 24.
+The other approximately 4,138,104 shares are expected to become eligible for resale on May 25, 2010.